Sessions

 Project-root sessions are marked with an orange ROOT pill in the sidebar and behave differently from worktree sessions:

 • Singleton per project — Only one project-root session may exist at a time.
-The menu option is disabled until the existing one is deleted, and the API rejects a second creation attempt with a 400 error.
+The menu option is disabled until the existing one is deleted.

 • Cannot be archived — The archive action is hidden in the context menu.
 Project-root sessions can still be deleted.